GuiPimenta-Dev/lambda-forge-docs/docs/home/page5.md

 ## AWS Lambda Development with Custom Layers

 Forge streamlines the process of creating and sharing custom layers across AWS Lambda functions, significantly simplifying code reuse and management.
-This guide walks you through creating a custom layer using Forge, integrating it into your development workflow, and utilizing it within a Lambda function.
+This section walks you through creating a custom layer using Forge, integrating it into your development workflow, and utilizing it within a Lambda function.

 ### Creating a Custom Layer